Geylang is a district renowned as a seedy, swinging and vibrant part of Singapore – our dodgy hotel is in the middle of this district.

 Apart from your legs, the MRT is the easiest, best, and cheapest way around Singapore.

-A 3-day unlimited (train/bus) pass costs SGD$30 with a SGD$10 refund (only at a Transitlink Ticket Sales Office), when you return your card.
+A 3-day unlimited (train/bus) pass costs SGD$30 with an SGD$10 refund (only at a Transitlink Ticket Sales Office) when you return your card.

 Make sure you buy the pass early in the morning as the clock starts ticking from the day of purchase, not the actual time of purchase.

 In 2014, a single average fare cost SGD$1.40.
-Six trips on this card earns you one free trip.
+Six trips on this card will earn one free trip.